espocrm/documentation/docs/administration/bpm-events.md

 ### Timer Intermediate Event (Catching)

-This event stops the flow and waits as long as it is specified by the event's parameters.
+This event stops the flow and waits as long as it's determined by event's parameters.

 For more complex timer settings you can utilize a [Formula](formula.md) script.
 Formula scripts should return a Date-Time value (date-time string in the UTC timezone).
 Once this time arrives, the flow is proceeded to the next element.

-By utilizing datetime\closest Formula function, it's possible to set the timer to a specific time in the future, e.g. the beginning of the next working day.
+By utilizing *datetime\closest* Formula function, it's possible to set the timer to a specific time in the future, e.g. the beginning of the next working day.

 ![Timer Intermediate Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-intermediate-timer.png)

 ### Signal Intermediate Event (Catching)

-Stops the flow until a specific signal catched.
+Stops the flow until a specific signal is catched.
 Placeholders can be used in a signal name.

 !!! note